durinfab/Home-Assistant-Config/README.md

 On the left side you can see the current time and on the right a random information.
 There is also a mode for blocking information(that need an interaction to disappear) or an notification, that shows one time for about ten seconds.

-#### DHT11 - Temperature/Humidity Sensor ####
+#### 🌡 DHT11 - Temperature/Humidity Sensor ####

 In the bedroom there is still a DHT11 Sensor in use.
 It should be replaced with an Aqara sensor in the future to keep consistency.
 I'm still playing with the thought to add some other sensors to this ESP to get a  overview over the air quality...

-#### HC-SR501 - PIR Sensor ####
+#### 🧍🏼‍♂️ HC-SR501 - PIR Sensor ####

 These boards are relatively cheap but I have always bad luck with them.
 By now there are two of them in use and both are working on 5V (You can also power them with 3.3V).
 An advantage over the Zigbee counterpart is that you can adjust the delay between scans.

 #### Debugpanel ####

 This little board looks very ugly but saves me a lot of debugging work.
 All of these LEDs can be addressed individuelly, and are part of their own automation.
-For example: A lot of automations are based on the evening_mode, so it got its own LED.
+For example: A lot of automations are based on the [evening_mode](/automations/evening_mode/), so it got its own LED.

 Beside the LEDs there are also two switches and a PIR-Sensor.
-I thought about adding a Raspberry Pi with a Display to it, which shows a custom Home Assistant Log...
+I thought about adding a Display to it, which shows a small Home Assistant Log...

 ![debugpanel](readme_images/debugpanel.jpg)

-#### HX711 - Weight Sensor ####
+#### 🏋🏼‍♂️ HX711 - Weight Sensor ####

 Some of you might ask what you can do with a weight sensor in a Smart Home.
 A whole lot of!
 I use them placed under my bed to detect the presence there.
 Because my girlfriend weighs less than me, we can differentiate who and how much people are there.
 This enables a lot of handy automations.